Students and graduates

 Your training contract will be based on six month rotations (known as ‘seats’) through a number of departments or practice areas, where you will sit with a partner or an associate.

 Our core areas of expertise are Banking, Corporate and International Capital Markets and as a trainee you will spend at least twelve months of your training contract gaining experience in at least two of these areas.
 It is also a possibility, that in your second year of training, you may spend six months in our London office.
 Our trainees also need to gain contentious experience during their training contract which they do in our Litigation department.
 We also offer our trainees the option of completing a Litigation course, while in London, to gain their contentious experience if they are sure their interests lie elsewhere.

-Please note that if you are studying or have studied a qualifying law degree in England and Wales, you will need to complete the bespoke Allen & Overy LPC with LLM Qualification after graduation.
-This course lasts for seven months and starts in either July or January, enabling you to commence employment at A&O in March or September, respectively.
+Please note that if you are studying or have studied a qualifying law degree in England and Wales, you will need to complete the bespoke Allen & Overy Solicitors Qualifying Examination (SQE) after graduation.
 If you are unsure whether your degree falls into this category, please contact the Solicitors Regulatory Authority (SRA) for clarification.
-If you have not studied a qualifying law degree, then you will need to complete the Post Graduate Diploma in Law (12 months long) before taking the Allen & Overy Legal Practice Course with LLM Qualification (LPC) described above.
+If you have not studied a qualifying law degree, then you will need to complete the Post Graduate Diploma in Law (12 months long) before taking the Allen & Overy SQE.

 We often hear students have a difficult time in differentiating firms.
 For this reason, we recommend an internship with us as a great way to experience first-hand our cutting-edge work and collaborative culture.